bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 #### **Subsidies for transit and on-demand rideshare users**

 In an effort to provide a high-quality alternative to private vehicles, you may define subsidies for qualifying agents using public transit or on-demand ridehail.
-Qualification for a subsidy can be based on the following socio-demographic categories: age and/or income (***and employment status***).
+Qualification for a subsidy can be based on the following socio-demographic categories: age and/or income (*Note ot organizer: add employment status*).

 The choice of utilized socio-demographic qualifier(s), range(s), mode(s), and subsidy amount(s) are all inputs that you can define.
-For the hackathon, there is no upper limit to the number of times an agent can claim a subsidy throughout the day.
+They are described below.
+For the Internal Pilot Test, there is no upper limit to the number of times an agent can claim a subsidy throughout the day.
+* The *modes* to subsidize can be chosen from the following list:
+  * drive: use of the personal car as the main transport mode for the trip
+  * walk: walking as the main transport mode for the trip
+  * ride_hail: use of on-demand rideshare as the main transport mode for the trip
+  * drive_transit: use of the personal car as an access/egress mode to/from transit (bus)
+  * walk_transit: walking as an access/egress mode to/from transit (bus)

+* The *groups* are defined as in mathematical notation where parentheses () indicate exclusive bounds and brackets \[] indicate inclusive bounds.
+Below, you will find an accompanying statement for each subsidy, in the order they appear in Figure 4.

+* The *amounts* of subsidies are float numbers that must be greater than 0.

 The Figure 5 below shows an example input file with subsidies for specific socio-demographic groups.
-These are defined as in mathematical notation where parentheses () indicate exclusive bounds and brackets \[] indicate inclusive bounds.
-Below, you will find an accompanying statement for each subsidy, in the order they appear in Figure 4.

   * Subsidies for transit trips
     * Children 10 years old or younger receives $2 off of every transit trip
     * Seniors older than 50 and up through 75 years of age, earning up to $20,000/year receives $2.30 off of every transit trip